OP-Patel/TheVault/README.md

 <h2>Graphical Info</h2>

-Website animations are created with the use of native CSS, npm AOS library, JS and Bootstrap. <br>
+Website animations are created with the use of native CSS, AOS library, JS and Bootstrap. <br>

 Color Palettes used: <br>
 https://colorhunt.co/palette/3936464f45576d5d6ef4eee0  <br>